dwhieb/dissertation/README.md

 For English, I did not have to included possessive forms in the list of wordforms because `'s` is tokenized as a separate word by the OANC.

-The resulting list of English wordforms to annotate is located in `data/English/stats/selectedWordforms.json`.
+The resulting list of English wordforms to annotate is located in `data/English/selected_wordforms.json`.

-#### The Annotations File
+#### Generating the Annotations File

-The annotations on the data used in this study are <dfn>stand-off</dfn> or <dfn>standalone</dfn> annotations—that is, annotations which live in a separate file, and contain information about the original utterances they apply to.
+The annotations on the English data are <dfn>stand-off</dfn> or <dfn>standalone</dfn> annotations—that is, annotations which live in a separate file, and contain information about the original utterances they apply to.
 For this project, I stored the annotations in basic tab-separated files (`.tsv`), making it easy to add and edit annotations using spreadsheet software such as [Microsoft Excel][Excel] or [Apache OpenOffice Calc][OpenOffice], among others.
 All annotations were placed in a single large spreadsheet, with the language of each annotation / observation indicated.

 The columns included in the annotation spreadsheet are below.
-The annotations spreadsheet followed a Keyword-in-Context (KWIC) format, allowing me to see the immediately preceding and following context for each token.
+The annotations spreadsheet followed a [Keyword-in-Context][KWIC] (KWIC) format, allowing me to see the immediately preceding and following context for each token.

 Column Name   | Description
 ------------- | -----------